 Which of your crypto activities are taxable

 Living in any of the countries mentioned above doesn’t mean you will pay tax on every crypto engagement under the sun.
-These are the cryptocurrency trading and investment activities that require you to pay tax.
+These cryptocurrency trading and investment activities require you to pay tax.
 These activities cut across almost all countries.

 - When you sell your cryptocurrency for fiat (USD, GBP, AUD, JPY, EUR…)